 So in 1969, National Life Insurance (the company that owned WSM and the Ryman; long story) announced plans for a new, state-of-the-art facility specifically for the Opry.
-Unfortunately, Opry departing the Ryman in 1974 also signified a period of serious urban decay in downtown Nashville.
+Unfortunately, Opry departing the Ryman for the new Grand Ole Opry House in 1974 also signified a period of serious urban decay in downtown Nashville.

 WSM also announced plans to raze the Ryman as it developed the massive Opryland USA entertainment park.
 Much of the creative community went up in arms at the suggestion of destroying a nearly 100-year old piece of American cultural history.

 Some major players in town actually wanted to knock it down, too.
 Roy Acuff famously stated, “I never want another note of music played in that building.”
 Yikes.
 The public clearly felt differently, urging their United States Senators to convince National Life Insurance to save the building.

 The plan worked, but it basically just sat there slowly rotting (and hosting tours).
 In 1979, it was about 20 minutes away from being demolished in a bomb plot targeting a nearby strip club.
 Bomb squads disarmed the 400-pound car bomb with only minutes to spare.
 The Ryman’s ownership underwent changes while the building served as a filming location for several films.
 But the church once filled with music sat quiet.
 Until…

 Emmylou to the Rescue

 In 1991 and 1992, Emmylou Harris performed a series of shows titled At The Ryman.
 Harris filmed and recorded the acoustic performances in front of a crowd of about 200 people.
 There would’ve been more, you see, but parts of the building were condemned and nobody was allowed to sit under the balcony.